timogcgn/HTELWEK/Parameter_search/Optimizer_Tool_README.txt

 When curlevel=d-1, instead of calling setup again, the program instead evaluates the final runtime.
 If it improves on the current optimal runtime, initeps replaces the old best parameter set opteps.

 To improve the runtime of the setup phase, appropriate values for rough and setupdelta can be set:
 - increasing rough means that more possible values for initeps[i,j] will be considered.
 Worst case is that all (rough+1)^(8*(d-1)) parameters come into consideration, which is infeasible to optimize even with moderate tree depths.
+Setting rough=0 will return initeps with all parameters set to 0 immediately.
 - setupdelta demands that, in order to take a parameter set into consideration, it needs to improve the best known runtime by at least setupdelta.
 Therefore, runtime can be improved by setting an appropriate value for setupdelta, say 0.0001.

 The argument printset does not impact optimization and is only of interest when optimizing multiple distributions at once or the same distribution with multiple iterations, e.g. when optimizing different parameters each time.